Voetspore in South Africa – Voetspore in Suid Afrika

 Our trip will start in the Kalahari, through the Richtersveld and Namakwaland and then turn in a south-easterly direction towards the Tankwa and Klein Karoo.
 We will explore the Baviaanskloof, Wild Coast and the Drakensberg region before continuing on to the battlefields in KZN and further north to the lesser known wilderness areas and gems in Mpumalanga and Limpopo.
 Finally we will travel along the Botswana border before heading back to Van Zylsrus and Askham where we will have completed our circle route and end our tour back in the Kalahari.

-Ons begin vanjaar in die Kalahari en van daar reis ons deur die Richtersveld en Namakwaland.
+Ons begin vanjaar se reis in die Kalahari en van daar reis ons deur die Richtersveld en Namakwaland.
 Dan draai ons noord-oos na die Tankwa en Klein Karoo voor ons die Baviaanskloof verken.
-Daarna via die Wildekus en Drakensberge na die slagvelde van Kwa-Zulu Natal en dan verder noord om die weggesteekte wildernesgebiede van Mpumalanga en Limpopo te ontdek.
-Ons sal al langs die grens van Botswana reis en dan terugdraai na Van Zylsrus en Askham om ons sirkelroete weer in die Kalahari af te sluit.
+Daarna via die Wildekus en Drakensberge na die slagvelde van KwaZulu-Natal en dan verder noord om die weggesteekte wildernisgebiede van Mpumalanga en Limpopo te ontdek.
+Ons sal reis al langs die grens van Botswana en draai dan terug na Van Zylsrus en Askham om ons sirkelroete in die Kalahari voltooi.

 Episode 1: Kalahari